How To Train For A Half Marathon: 9 Expert Tips For A Successful Race

 A notebook with the word, plan on it.

-Be honest and realistic with your current fitness level, the time that you have available to train, the health of your body, and what types of workouts and training volume you can handle.
+Be honest and realistic with your current fitness level, the time you have available to train, the health of your body, and what types of workouts and training volume you can handle.

 One of the most common questions among new half marathon runners is, “How long does it take to train for a half marathon?”